Updated September 24, 2020

-Tenants will have a six-month repayment grace period, which lasts from Oct.
-1, 2020 to March 31, 2021, to pay back rent from the moratorium period.
+Tenants will have a six-month repayment grace period, which begins the day after the moratorium is lifted, to pay back rent from the moratorium period.
 During the repayment grace period, tenants will be required to pay their current rent as it comes due, in addition to any back rent they may owe.

 If you rent your home

-- The moratorium protects any renter unable to pay rent from being evicted until Sept.
-30, 2020.
+- The moratorium protects any renter unable to pay rent from being evicted until at least Jan.
+8, 2021.

-- The moratorium also protects any renter from being evicted without cause until Sept.
-30, 2020.
+- The moratorium also protects any renter from being evicted without cause until at least Jan.
+8, 2021.